-- 1. Prior to creating and advertising an ACID position, the Hiring Manager shall consult with the Academic Technology Committee (ATC) in developing the position description.
-In all instances, qualifications for ACID positions shall be the same as qualifications for comparable Instructional Designer positions. - 2.
-The Hiring Manager shall seek input from ATC in devising a process for conducting ACID hires, in consultation with the Human Resources Department. - 3.
-The ACID member shall be offered a one-year appointment.
-Recognizing that an ACID member may begin his/her appointment in any semester, the employment year shall begin with the first full semester of employment. - 4.
-If the ACID member's work performance is satisfactory, the ACID member may be offered additional one-year appointments, not to exceed three (3) years or nine (9) semesters. - 5.
-Each ACID member shall be evaluated annually by a supervisor.
-The evaluation process shall include written input from the ATC. - 6.
-Reappointment decisions shall include recommendations of the ATC.
-If an ACID member is reappointed over the objection of the ATC, the reasons shall be communicated to the committee.
+- 1. Prior to creating and advertising an ACC position, the Hiring Manager shall consult with the faculty Program chair(s) and appropriate full-time coordinators to be served by the ACC in developing the position description.
+In all instances, qualifications for ACC positions shall be the same as qualifications for comparable Cooperative Education Coordinator, Clinical Coordinator, Practicum Coordinator, or other similar positions. - 2.
+The Dean (or designee) and Program chair(s) to be served by the ACC shall devise a process for conducting ACC hires, in consultation with the Human Resources Department. - 3.
+The ACC member shall be offered a one-year appointment.
+Recognizing that an ACC member may begin their appointment in any semester, the employment year shall begin with the first full semester of employment. - 4.
+If the ACC member's work performance is satisfactory, the ACC member may be offered additional one-year appointments, not to exceed three (3) years or nine (9) semesters. - 5.
+Each ACC member shall be evaluated annually by a supervisor.
+The evaluation process shall include written input from the Program chair(s) served by the ACC.

-F. ACI Workload and Responsibilities
+6. Reappointment decisions shall include recommendations of the Program chair(s) served by the ACC.
+If an ACC member is reappointed over the objection of the chair(s), the reasons shall be communicated to the chairs(s).

-1. The standard load for ACI members is 15 to 18 contact hours per semester, not to exceed 45 contact hours annually.
-Holidays, sick leave and personal leave days are defined in Section K below.
+E. ACI Workload and Responsibilities

-- 2. For any work over 18 units in a semester or 45 units during the year, ACI shall be compensated at the highest adjunct pay rate. - 3.
-The Academic Dean (or his/her designee) shall consult with the ACI member and Program or Department chair prior to the beginning of the contract to establish the ACI member's projected workload for the annual contract period.
+- 1. The standard load for ACI members is 15 to 18 contact hours per semester, not to exceed 45 contact hours annually.
+Holidays, sick leave and personal leave days are defined in Section K below. - 2.
+For any work over 18 units in a semester or 45 units during the year, ACI shall be compensated at the faculty overload rate.
+The ACI may agree to waive such compensation as a trade-off for a lighter workload in another semester during the ACI's contract year. - 3.
+The Academic Dean (or their designee) shall consult with the ACI member and Program or Department chair prior to the beginning of the contract to establish the ACI member's projected workload for the annual contract period.
 It is understood that the needs of the students and the curriculum require that this projected workload remain flexible.
-The ACI member shall be informed of his/her semester-to-semester assignment and schedule as early as is reasonably possible. - 4.
+The ACI member shall be informed of their semester-to-semester assignment and schedule as early as is reasonably possible. - 4.
 Course assignments for ACI shall be determined using the standard procedures in effect for the applicable program, department, or division.
 ACI will be given preference of assignments for which they are qualified after full-time, tenure-track faculty have been given preference and before assignments are given to adjunct faculty. - a.
-ACI course assignments may include web and hybrid courses. - b.
+ACI course assignments may include web, live web, and hybrid courses. - b.
 ACI shall not be assigned classes such that more than three (3) different preparations are required within a semester, unless agreed upon by the ACI member. - c.
-The maximum number of students enrolled in courses sections taught by ACI shall not exceed the maximums for comparable course sections taught by full-time, tenure-track faculty members. - 5.
+The maximum number of students enrolled in course sections taught by ACI shall not exceed the maximums for comparable course sections taught by full-time, tenure-track faculty members. - 5.
 Each ACI member must be available for ten (10) office hours per week, using the guidelines defined in Article 9(I). - 6.
 The ACI members within a division will be provided with dedicated office space and a computer. - 7.
-ACI members are expected to attend program, departmental, and divisional meetings.
+ACI members are expected to attend program, departmental, and divisional meetings. - 8.
+ACI members may participate in College activities such as recruitment activities, service to the College, committees or advisory groups, and other activities which typify the employee experience.
+No additional compensation is associated with such activity.

-G. ACI Compensation
+F. ACI Compensation